LeMaker/documentation/lemaker_guitar/chinese/README.md

-**This directory is used to saved documentation written in chinese for the LeMaker Guitar.**
+**This directory is used to save documentation written in chinese for the LeMaker Guitar.**